 |❓ Who did it first?|

 However, the enhancement to passenger experience was undeniable.
 Kids loved the Nintendo games; adults loved the ability to pause, rewind, and fast forward movies and music as they pleased.
-Business travelers got access to text news updates from Reuters, and leisure travelers could bone up with destination information.
+Business travellers got access to text news updates from Reuters, and leisure travellers could bone up with destination information.
 There really was something for everyone.

 But the AVOD revolution would not be televised, at least not equally.
 The limitations of processing power back then meant that only First and Business Class passengers could enjoy it.
 Economy Class travellers had to wait till July 2001 before AVOD filtered down to them.